wisaworks/front-porch/README.md

 - Publisher
 - Workbench

-I cloned my fork repo into the "Publisher" folder.
+I cloned my forked repo into the "Publisher" folder.

 ### Step 3 - Use the terminal in order to navigate to your front porch folder and then run `npm install` in order to install all of the necessary packages.
 The dependencies of Front Porch v1.0.0 is consistent with the dependencies that Quartz v4.2.3 relies on.

-**Step 4 Disclaimer:** "I am not a lawyer, and the information provided is not legal advice.
-Please consult a qualified legal professional for legal advice specific to your situation."
+### Step 4 Disclaimer -  I am not a lawyer, and the information provided is not legal advice.
+Please consult a qualified legal professional for legal advice specific to your situation.

 ### Step 4 - Navigate to the LICENSE.txt file and add a line to the top of the file under "MIT"

+Copyright (c) [year] [your name]

-Copyright (c) <your name without the carets>
+ex.
+Copyright (c) 2024 Jane Doe

 ### Step 5 - Navigate to the quartz.config.ts file and update lines 17 to 59 accordingly